DATA-606-2023-FALL-TUESDAY/Meruva_LohithReddy/docs/Proposal.md

 **Research Questions:**

--Seasonal Trends: Are there seasonal patterns in airport activity?
+-**Seasonal Trends:** Are there seasonal patterns in airport activity?
 If so, which months or times of year exhibit the highest levels of activity?

--Airline Influence: What airlines have the most effects on airport activity, and how do their numbers or the overall weight of landed cargo correlate to their presence?
+-**Airline Influence**: What airlines have the most effects on airport activity, and how do their numbers or the overall weight of landed cargo correlate to their presence?

--Aircraft Types: What sorts of aircraft, in terms of the number of landings and overall weight, contribute the most to airport activity?
+-**Aircraft Types**: What sorts of aircraft, in terms of the number of landings and overall weight, contribute the most to airport activity?
--Correlations: What relationships exist between certain characteristics (such as landing count or total landed weight) and the desired variable (such as landing count or total landed weight)?
+-**Correlations**: What relationships exist between certain characteristics (such as landing count or total landed weight) and the desired variable (such as landing count or total landed weight)?

 ## 3. Data